burtvadr/Portable-Flatpak/README.md

 burtjo@Linux:/media/burtjo/SSDpkg/packages/Discord$

 ```
-* this setup could also be a theorically predictable pattern, but at least for me the complexety increases exponentially.
+* this setup could also be a theoretically predictable pattern, but at least for me the complexity increases exponentially.
-* so i wont include surgically indivually detecting each directory on my implementation
+* so i wont include surgically individually detecting each directory on my implementation

 ```